menu

 Demographics

-The population of St. David overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in St. David, 24.54% have at least a bachelor's degree.
+In terms of college education, St. David is nearly on par with the US average for all cities of 21.84%: 20.93% of adults 25 and older in St. David have a bachelor's degree or advanced degree.

-The per capita income in St. David in 2022 was $24,560, which is lower middle income relative to Arizona and the nation.
-This equates to an annual income of $98,240 for a family of four.
+The per capita income in St. David in 2022 was $24,761, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
+This equates to an annual income of $99,044 for a family of four.
 However, St. David contains both very wealthy and poor people as well.

 St. David is a very ethnically-diverse town.
 The people who call St. David home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. David residents report their race to be White.
-St. David also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.46% of the town’s residents.
-Important ancestries of people in St. David include German, Irish, Scottish, Welsh, and English.
+Important ancestries of people in St. David include German, Irish, English, Welsh, and European.

 The most common language spoken in St. David is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics